Fing For Mac

 Fring For Mac

-If upgrading to macOS 10.15 (Catalina) from an earlier macOS release, your existing Fink install will cease to work if installed outside /opt (such as to the previous default /sw) and must be reinstalled from scratch using Fink release 0.45.0 or later.
+2019-10-27: Further 10.15 (Catalina) and Xcode11 upgrade details If upgrading to macOS 10.15 (Catalina) from an earlier macOS release, your existing Fink install will cease to work if installed outside The old Fink install is archived into Upgrade and installation hints if existing Fink install is outside

 Fink 0.45.0 and up support the upcoming 10.15 release, but there are some important things to note:

-Xcode11 is known to currently break building the gccX and several other important packages.
+Once macOS 10.15 is officially released, we suggest waiting to upgrade until we know how the system will treat existing installs and we can determine the best upgrade path.
+For anyone installing Fink for the first time (on 10.15beta or an earlier macOS version), we now recommend using Xcode11 is known to currently break building the gccX and several other important packages.
 If possible (especially 10.14 users), hold off on upgrading to Xcode11 unless you need something specific from it.
 If you do upgrade to Xcode11, make sure that the Command Line Tools are also upgraded to version 11 for your macOS release.
+2019-08-05: fink-0.45.0 releasedThe Fink Project has released fink-0.45.0.
+This release provides support for macOS 10.14.5 and up, including preliminary support for macOS 10.15beta.
+This release also provides full support for .app bundles in APFS volumes.
+If your system is still on macOS 10.14.4 or earlier:

 If you have already updated to macOS 10.14.5: